 Make your veg side dish the main focus of any meal by cooking on a flat top grill!
 This easy vegetable griddle recipe is made with your favorite fresh veggies – like asparagus, peppers, and broccoli.
 Then, it is quickly seared to crisp and tender perfection.
-Pair delicious Blackstone griddle vegetables with steak, chicken, seafood, or other proteins for a healthy and satisfying dinner made on the griddle.
+Pair veggies on Blackstone with steak, chicken, seafood, or other proteins for a healthy and satisfying dinner made on the griddle.

 If you want the speed of a grill with the convenience of a flat and solid cooking surface, then a Blackstone flat top grill or Camp Chef griddle is exactly what you need!
 Who doesn’t want fast, convenient homemade meals?